 - CPU data onlyrnInstallation ad (game bloatware)

-Core Temp is a bit distinct than some of the other software on this list but still extremely useful.
+Core Temp is a bit unique than some of the other software on this list but still tremendously useful.

-It’s extremely straightforward, small, and user-friendly.
+It’s exceedingly straightforward, convenient, and user-friendly.
 One of our top choices if you just require CPU temperature readings.

 The Pros: